Melanotan 2 Peptide

 Another mechanism by which melanocortin receptors (mainly MC3R and MC4R) express anti-inflammatory effects is a cholinergic anti-inflammatory pathway through the vagus nerve and alpha-7 receptors.
 This plays its role in ischemic brain and heart conditions and autoimmune regulation.

-Melanotan 2 peptide body metabolism via MC4R binding and improves cholesterol and glucose metabolism.
+Melanotan 2 peptide has been suggested to enhance body metabolism via MC4R binding and researchers hypothesize that it can potentially improve cholesterol and glucose metabolism.
 MC4R activated by alpha-MSH comprises the brain melanocortin system’s efferent limb and maintains body weight homeostasis.

 Melanin is present in excess in the adipose tissue of obese individuals owing to its anti-inflammatory and anti-oxidative properties.
 The body of these individuals is under oxidative stress.